isomerpages/moe-stgabrielspri/_academic-learning/Mother Tongue Languages/Malay Language.md

 2. Mother Tongue Fortnight Activities:
 </p>
 <p align="justify">
-A week of fun-filled activities to expose students to the Malay Culture through the introduction of Malay food and art forms so as to arouse students’ interest and love for the language.&nbsp;&nbsp;
+A week of fun-filled activities to expose students to the Malay Culture through the introduction of Malay food and art forms so as to arouse students’ interest and love for the language.
 </p>

 Primary 1: Local Foods <br>